energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :name: fig:conceptual_example
    :width: 16cm

-   Conceptual example of an energy system with 3 resources, 8 technologies (of which 2 storages (in colored oval) and 1 infrastructure (grey rectangle)) and 3 end use demands.
+   Conceptual example of an energy system with 3 resources, 3 EUDs and 8 technologies, among which 2 of storage type (coloured oval) and 1 of infrastructure type (grey rectangle).
-   Abbreviations: PHS, electrical heat pump (eHP), CHP, CNG.
+   Abbreviations: pumped hydro storage (PHS), electrical heat pump (eHP), cogenerations of heat and power (CHP), natural gas (NG).
 Some icons from :cite:`FlatIcon`.

-A simplified conceptual example of the energy system structure is proposed in  :numref:`Figure %s <fig:conceptual_example>`.
+A simplified conceptual example of the energy system's structure is proposed in  :numref:`Figure %s <fig:conceptual_example>`.
 The system is split in three parts: resources, energy conversion and demand.
-In this illustrative example, resources are solar energy, electricity and NG.
+In this illustrative example, resources are solar energy, electricity and natural gas (NG).
-The EUD are electricity, space heating and passenger mobility.
-The energy system encompasses all the energy conversion technologies needed to transform resources and supply the EUD.
-In this example, Solar and NG resources cannot be directly used to supply heat.
-Thus, they use technologies, such as boilers or CHP for NG, to supply the EUT layer (e.g. the high temperature industrial heat layer). *Layers* are defined as all the elements in the system that need to be balanced in each time period; they include resources and EUTs.
-As an example, the electricity layer must be balanced at any time, meaning that the production and storage must equal the consumption and losses.
-These layers are connected to each other by *technologies*.
+The EUDs are demands for electricity, space heating and passenger mobility.
+The energy system encompasses all the energy conversion technologies needed to transform resources in order to fulfill the EUD.
+In this example, solar and NG resources cannot be directly used to supply heat.
+Thus, technologies are used, such as boilers or cogenerations of heat and power (CHP) using NG, to supply the EUT layers (in this case, the *high-temperature heat for industry* layer). *Layers* are defined as all the elements in the system that need to be balanced in each time period; they include resources and EUTs.
+For example, the electricity layer must be balanced at any time, meaning that the production and storage must equal the consumption and losses.
+These layers are connected to one another by *technologies*.
 We define three types of
 technologies: *technologies of end-use type*, *storage technologies* and *infrastructure technologies*.
 A technology of end-use type can convert the energy (e.g. a fuel resource) from one layer to an EUT layer, such as a CHP unit that converts NG into heat and electricity.
-A storage technology converts energy from a layer to the same one, such as TS that stores heat to provide heat.
-In this example ( :numref:`Figure %s <fig:conceptual_example>`), there are two storage technologies:
+A storage technology converts energy from a layer to the same one, such as thermal storage (TS) that stores heat to provide heat.
+In our example (:numref:`Figure %s <fig:conceptual_example>`), there are two storage technologies:
-TS for heat and PHS for electricity.
-An infrastructure technology gathers the remaining technologies, including the networks, such as the power grid and DHNs, but also technologies linking non end-use layers, such as methane production from wood gasification or hydrogen production from methane reforming.
+TS for heat and pumped hydro storage (PHS) for electricity.
+Infrastructure technologies include all the remaining technologies, including the networks, such as the power grid and district heating networks (DHN), but also technologies linking non end-use layers, such as methane production from wood gasification or hydrogen production from methane reforming.

-As an illustrative example of the concept of *layer*, Figure :numref:`Figure %s <fig:LayerElec>` gives a perspective of the electricity layer which is the most complex one, since the electrification of other sectors is foreseen as a key of the energy transition :cite:`Sugiyama2012`.
-In the proposed version, 42 technologies are related to the electricity layer.
-9 technologies produce exclusively electricity, such as CCGT, PV or wind.
-12 cogenerations of heat and power (CHPs) produce heat and electricity, such as industrial waste CHP.
-6 technologies are related to the production of synthetic fuels and CCS.
-1 infrastructure represents the grid.
-4 storage technologies are implemented, such as PHS, batteries or V2G.
-The remains are consumers regrouped in the electrification of heat and mobility.
-Electrification of the heating sector is supported by direct electric heating but also by the more expensive but more efficient electrical heat pumps for low temperature heat demand.
+As an illustrative example of the concept of *layer*, :numref:`Figure %s <fig:LayerElec>` presents a sketch of the electricity layer, which is the most complex one since the electrification of other sectors is foreseen as a key element of the energy transition :cite:`Sugiyama2012`.
+In the version of EnergyScope described in this document, 54 technologies are related to the electricity layer.
+16 technologies produce electricity exclusively, such as combined cycle gas turbine (CCGT), rooftop PV or onshore wind.
+14 cogenerations of heat and power (CHPs) produce both heat and electricity, such as industrial waste CHP.
+10 technologies are related to the production of synthetic fuels and to carbon capture and storage (CCS).
+1 infrastructure technology represents the electrical grid.
+6 storage technologies are implemented, such as PHS, batteries or vehicle-to-grid (V2G).
+The rest relates to the electrification of heat and mobility.
+Electrification of the heating sector is supported by direct electric heating and, most importantly, by electrical heat pumps.
-Electrification of mobility is achieved via electric public transportation (train, trolley, metro and electrical/hybrid buses), electric private transportation including and hydrogen cars [2]_ and trains for freight.
+Electrification of mobility is achieved via electric public transportation (train, trolley, metro and electrical/hybrid bus), electric private transportation including battery and hydrogen cars [2]_ and electric freight with trains.

 .. figure:: /images/model_formulation/Layer_Elec.png
    :alt: Representation of the Electricity layer.
    :name: fig:LayerElec
    :width: 16cm

-   Representation of the Electricity layer with all the technologies implemented in ESTD v2.1. **Bold Italic technologies** represent a group of different technologies.
-Abbreviations: atmospheric (atm.), Carbon capture (CC), CCGT, CHP, HP, electricity (elec.), HP, industrial (ind.)
-IGCC, PHS, synthetic methanolation (S. Methanol.), V2G, EUD.
+   Representation of the *electricity* layer with all the technologies implemented in ESTD v2.1.
+(The version descripted in this document is v2.2.)
+   Bold italic technologies represent a group of different technologies.
+Abbreviations: electricity (elec.), industrial (ind.), combined cycle gas turbine (CCGT), integrated gasification combined cycle with coal (IGCC), cogeneration of heat and power (CHP), heat pump (HP), pumped hydro storage (PHS), vehicle-to-grid (V2G), synthetic methanolation (S. Methanol.), atmospheric (atm.), carbon capture (CC), end-use demand (EUD).

-The energy system is formulated as a LP problem.
-It optimises the design by computing the installed capacity of each technology, as well as the operation in each period, to meet the energy demand and minimize the total annual cost of the system.
-In the following, we present the complete formulation of the model in two parts.
-First, all the terms used are summarised in a figure and tables:  :numref:`Figure %s <fig:sets>` for sets, Tables :numref:`%s <tab:paramsDistributions>` and :numref:`%s <tab:params>` for parameters, and :numref:`%s <tab:variablesIndependent>` and :numref:`%s <tab:variablesdependent>` for variables.
-On this basis, the equations representing the constraints and the objective function are formulated in  :numref:`Figure %s <fig:EndUseDemand>` and Eqs. :eq:`eq:obj_func` - :eq:`eq:efficiency` and described in the following paragraphs.
+The model is formulated as a LP problem.
+It optimises the design of the energy system by computing the installed capacity of each technology, as well as the operation in each period, that minimizes the total annual cost of the system while meeting the energy demand.
+In the following sections, we present the complete formulation of the model in two steps.
+First, all the terms used are summarised in a figure and a set of tables (:numref:`Figure %s <fig:sets>` for sets, Tables :numref:`%s <tab:paramsDistributions>` and :numref:`%s <tab:params>` for parameters, Tables :numref:`%s <tab:variablesIndependent>` and :numref:`%s <tab:variablesdependent>` for variables).
+Second, on this basis, the equations representing the constraints and the objective function are presented in :numref:`Figure %s <fig:EndUseDemand>` and detailed in Eqs. :eq:`eq:obj_func` - :eq:`eq:efficiency`.

 .. _ssec_sets_params_vars: